tjeufoolen/HueVue/README.md

 # HueVue
 Simple vue application to enable philips hue scenes.

-## Getting Started
+## Gettings started
-1. Clone this project.
+1. Clone this project
 2. Run `npm install`
+3. Fill your credentials inside the `.env`
-3. Run `npm run build`
+4. Run `npm run build`
-4. Copy the contents of `dist` to your server.
+5. Copy the contents of the `dist` directory to your webserver
-5. Enjoy! :tada:
+6. Visit the website and enjoy! :tada:

 ## Authors
 - [Tjeu Foolen](https://github.com/tjeufoolen)